 The Gaturiri factory is located in the Nyeri district in the Southern part of Mt.
 Kenya and is part of the Barichu Cooperative Society.
 Gaturiri serves about 1,100 small scale producers and produces approximately 600 tons of cherry.
 Fresh river water from the Kirigu river is used during processing.

 Gaturiri is a Kikuyu word for “the shrubs.”
 The area for being a place people visit to collect herbs for medicines for humans and livestock.

-Barichu Farmers Cooperative Society is located in Mathira East Sub-County in Nyeri County.
+The Barichu Farmers Cooperative Society is located in the Mathira East Sub-County in Nyeri.
 It is currently composed of four factories, Karatina, Karindundu, Gaturiri and Gatomboya.
-It was registered in October 1996 under Cooperative Development and Coffee Board of Kenya.
-It has 5,800 registered members and produces 3 million - 5 million Kilos of coffee.
-Barichu works to give the farmers credit facilities for school fees, farm input and other emergencies.
-Their goal is to help educate farmers on crop husbandry and other agricultural practices important to the coffee.
-They have a demonstration plot financed by Tropical Management and house a nursery which serves the whole society providing matured seedlings to help reduce drops in production/income for farmers.
+It was registered in October 1996 with the Cooperative Development and Coffee Board of Kenya.
+It has 5,800 registered members and produces 3 million to 5 million kilos of coffee per year.

 Cupping notes: Herbal, guava, pineapple, peach; sweet and juicy; silk body, sparkling acidity.